sukujgrg/kubernetes-do-ansible/README.md

 ## Deploy a Kubernetes cluster on Digital Ocean with Kubeadm
 Ansible playbook for deploying a Kubernetes cluster with kubeadm on Digital Ocean droplets.

+### Purpose
+Spin up quickly a kuberntes cluster on Digital Ocean.

+I find it useful when you don't have a good local machine and internet around where you can spin up few vagrant boxes.
+This ansible playbook will [create](#deploy) two Droplets and deploy a kubernetes cluster on it.
+The creation of two droplets will incur [charges](https://www.digitalocean.com/pricing/).
+So when you don't need it [destroy](#destroy-droplets-and-thus-kubernetes-cluster) it.

 ### Environment Prep
 - Digital Ocean API token